Kid Rock

-Robert James Ritchie (born January 17, 1971), known professionally as Kid Rock (also known as Bobby Shazam), is an American singer, songwriter and rapper.
-His style alternates between rock, hip hop, country, and metal.
-A self-taught musician, he has said that he can play every instrument in his backing band and has overseen production on all but two of his albums.
+Robert James Ritchie (born January 17, 1971), known professionally as Kid Rock, is an American musician, singer, rapper, and songwriter.
+After establishing himself in the Detroit hip-hop scene, he broke through into mainstream success with a rap rock sound before shifting his performance style to country rock.
+A self-taught musician, he can play every instrument in his backing band and has overseen production on all but two of his albums.

-Kid Rock started his music career as a rapper and DJ, releasing his debut album Grits Sandwiches for Breakfast (1990) on Jive Records.
+Kid Rock started his music career as a rapper, releasing his debut album Grits Sandwiches for Breakfast (1990), on Jive Records.
 His subsequent independent releases The Polyfuze Method (1993) and Early Mornin' Stoned Pimp (1996) saw him developing a more distinctive style, which was fully realized on his breakthrough album Devil Without a Cause (1998), which sold 14 million copies.
-This album and its follow-up, Cocky (2001), were noted for blending elements of hip hop, country and rock.
-His most successful single from that period, "Cowboy" (1999), is considered a pioneering song in the country rap genre.
+This album and its follow-up, Cocky (2001), were noted for blending elements of hip-hop, country, and rock.

+His most successful single from that time period, "Cowboy" (1999), is considered a pioneering song in the country rap genre.
 His best-selling singles overall are "Picture" (2002) and "All Summer Long" (2008).
-Starting with his 2007 album Rock n Roll Jesus, his musical output has tended to be in the country and rock styles.
+Starting with his 2007 album Rock n Roll Jesus, his musical output has tended to be in the country rock style.
+Politically, Ritchie is a vocal supporter of the U.S. Republican Party and holds libertarian views.